Icyviolet23/Bomb_It_112_TP/README.md

 Players will start off with 10 lives and the goal is to deplete the lives of the opponents.

-Moving over lava traps will remove one player life.
+Moving over lava traps will decrease player life by 1.

 Collecting randomly generated hearts will increase player life by one.

+Use "WASD" to move.
+Use "Enter" to place a bomb.
+More instructions provided in the game.

 # How to run the project.
 For example, which file the user should run in an editor.
 If your project uses data/source files, also describe how the user should set those up.